 In the middle of 2019, Apple gave the MacBook Air a complete makeover, bringing it up to speed with the rest of its MacBooks.
 These 2019 and 2020 revisions have a new look — thinner bezels, a smaller chassis, higher-resolution display, USB-C, as well as new color options like gold and space gray.
 The new MacBook Air also has some of the mainstays of modern Apple laptops such as the low-travel keyboard, oversized trackpad, and Touch ID fingerprint scanner.

 The Air saw some hardware updates in 2020 too, including the addition of the newer 10th-gen Intel Core CPUs as well as the introduction of Apple’s own new M1 processor.
 We found it more than capable of handling day-to-day tasks, just don’t expect to be editing 4K video on it.
 That said, that MI CPU is pretty amazing and punches well above its weight.
-It has the best battery life of all the MacBooks, and also comes with the lowest starting price of around $1,099 right now.
+It has the best battery life of all the MacBooks, and also comes with the lowest starting price of around $1,000 right now.